erwanM974/hibou_sensor_partial_observation_experiment/README.md

 ## Results

-With the "plot_sensor_exp_hibou.r" R script, we plot the data stored in "sensor_mediation.csv" and obtain the following 4 diagrams.
+With the "plot_sensor_exp_hibou.r" R script, we plot the data stored in "sensor_mediation.csv" and obtain the following plots.

 |             | log scale   | normal scale|
 | ----------- | ----------- | ----------- |